huizizhang949/chdp/README.md

 opt$psm
 ```

-To understand the uncertainty in data partition,
+To understand the uncertainty in data partition

 ``` r
 # plot psm